Instability toward Superconducting Stripe Phase in Altermagnets with Strong Rashba Spin-Orbit Coupling: Model and Method

 \section{Model and Method}

 We consider two-dimensional $d$-wave altermagnets with the RSOC and the spin-singlet superconductivity.
 The microscopic Hamiltonian is

 where $\hat{c}_{\bm{k}\sigma}$($\hat{c}^{\dagger}_{\bm{k}\sigma}$) is the annihilation (creation) operator of an electron with momentum $\bm{k}$ and spin $\sigma =\uparrow, \downarrow$, and $V(\bm{k},\bm{k}')$ is an attractive interaction between two electrons.
 The normal-state Hamiltonian is described by $H_0(\bm{k})$, which includes the spin-independent kinetic energy term $\xi_k=k^2/2m - \mu$, the RSOC term with strength $\so$, and the altermagnetic splitting term with strength $\AM$ and the N\'{e}el vector $\bm{n}$.
 Here, $\mu$ is the chemical potential, $m$ is the mass of an electron, $\bar{\bm{k}}=\bm{k}/\kF$ with $\kF=\sqrt{2\mu m}$, and $\bm{\sigma}=(\sigma_x,\sigma_y,\sigma_z)$ denotes the Pauli matrices.
-We introduce $\bm{g}(\bm{k})= \so\bm{e}_z\times\bar{\bm{k}}$ and $\bm{J}(\bm{k}) = \AM(\bar{k}^2_x-\bar{k}^2_y)\bm{n}$ for later convenience.
+We introduce $\bm{g}(\bm{k})= \bm{e}_z\times\bar{\bm{k}}$ and $\bm{J}(\bm{k}) = \AM(\bar{k}^2_x-\bar{k}^2_y)\bm{n}$ for later convenience.
 We set $\hbar=k_{\mathrm{B}}=1$ throughout this work.
 Here we outline the assumptions in this work.
 First, we do not consider sublattice degrees of freedom which is important in altermagnetic materials.
 Instead, we phenomenologically incorporate the $d$-wave altermagnetic spin splitting in a present single-band model and treat the effect of the altermagnet on FSs within the quasiclassical theory.
-Second, we assume $\AM \ll \so \ll \mu$ and neglect an inter-band pairing for simplicity, although experimental situations which meet this energy scale are thought to be rare.
+Such simplification is valid when we focus on the system having the FSs only around the $\Gamma$ point in its momentum space, which can be realized in the minimal model of the altermagnet~\cite{Brekke_Brataas_Sudbø_2023}.
+In the case that the FSs are far away from the $\Gamma$ point, the continuum representation of the altermagnetic splitting in Eq.~\eqref{eq:Normal_H0} is no longer justified.
+Indeed, Ref.~\cite{Sumita_Naka_Seo_2025} pointed out that the difference in the momentum dependence of the altermagnetic splitting can qualitatively change the properties of the finite-momentum superconductivity.
+Second, we adopt self-consistent calculation only for the superconducting order parameter and incorporate the altermagnetic order as an external parameter.
+We note that Ref.~\cite{Chakraborty_Black-Schaffer_2025_constraints_on} theoretically found the coexistence of the altermagnetic order and the finite-momentum superconductivity by solving self-consistent equations for both orders in a minimal model of the altermagnet.
+As for the energy scale, we assume $\AM \ll \so \ll \mu$ and neglect an inter-band pairing for simplicity, although experimental situations which meet this energy scale are thought to be rare.
 Comprehensive calculations including both the inter-band pairing and the intra-band pairing are future problems.
 Third, we focus only on the case in which the N\'{e}el vector of the altermagnet is in the plane.
 Hence, the following calculations, we set $\bm{n}=\bm{e}_y$.
 As for the symmetry of the superconductivity, we focus on the $d_{x^2-y^2}$-wave superconducting order parameter, where its node directions are the same as those of the altermagnetic splitting.
 The $d_{x^2-y^2}$-wave finite-momentum superconductivity in the altermagnets is theoretically reported\cite{Chakraborty_Black-Schaffer_2024,Mukasa_Masaki_2025}.

 Because of the second assumption, it is convenient to adopt the basis which diagonalizes the RSOC term, referred to as the RSOC basis in this work.
 For this purpose, we employ the same quasiclassical framework introduced in Ref. \cite{Agterberg-helicalstripe-2007} for the Rashba--Zeeman superconductors, and explore the finite-momentum superconductivity with multi-$\bm{q}$ in the present model.
 The Eilenberger equations in the RSOC basis are given as follows: